Project Genie

 Project Genie was a computer research project started in 1964 at the University of California, Berkeley.

 It produced an early time-sharing system including the Berkeley Timesharing System, which was then commercialized as the SDS 940.

 History

 Project Genie was funded by J. C. R. Licklider, the head of ARPA's Information Processing Techniques Office at that time.
-The project was a smaller counterpart to MIT's Project MAC.
+The project was a smaller counterpart to Massachusetts Institute of Technology's Project MAC.

 The Scientific Data Systems SDS 940 was created by modifying an SDS 930 24-bit commercial computer so that it could be used for timesharing.
 The work was funded by ARPA and directed by Melvin W. Pirtle and Wayne Lichtenberger at UC Berkeley.
 Butler Lampson, Chuck Thacker, and L. Peter Deutsch were among the young technical leaders of that project.
 When completed and in service, the first 940 ran reliably in spite of its array of tricky mechanical issues such as a huge disk drive driven by hydraulic arms.
 It served about forty or fifty users at a time and still managed to drive a graphics subsystem that was quite capable for its time.